stuffbymax/CheatsHub/README.md

 - **Maintainer Name** - [!!no email righ now!!](mailto:email@example.com)

-Thank you for contributing to **cheats**!
+Thank you for contributing to **CheatsHub**!
 Your contributions help make this project better for everyone.